 3. Set goals

 We always say, every piece of content needs a job and that goes for your upcycled content too!
 Set some metrics for that upcycled content, whether it’s reach, engagement or website traffic.
 Put it to work for you so you know if that tactic was the right choice.
 If it wasn’t, you can always try another tactic in the future!

 4. Amplify it

-After you’ve upcycled your content, we recommend amplifying it and getting it out to your audience, just as you would with a core piece of content!
-Create several variations of your upcycled content social media posts and use category-based scheduling to keep your upcycled content balanced and make sure it’s not sharing back-to-back!
+After you’ve repurposed your content, we recommend amplifying it and getting it out to your audience, just as you would with a core piece of content!
+Create several variations of your repurposed content social media posts and use category-based scheduling to keep your upcycled content balanced and make sure it’s not sharing back-to-back!
 (Psssst!
 Edgar makes this REALLY easy!
 Try us out for yourself with a free 14-day trial!)

 Upcycling content is the smart content creator’s to staying consistent, reaching new audiences and creating fantastic content without burning out.
 Are you ready to start upcycling your content?
 Let us know which tactic you want to try!

 Want to stay up to date on smart content and social media strategies?
 Sign up for our email list for exclusive trainings, free resources and bi-weekly newsletters!